Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

 - An officer or agent of your union.

 If you need help voting your ballot, the person helping you must mark the ballot according to your wishes and cannot make an effort to influence your vote.
-The person helping you must complete the Certification of Person Assisting Absentee Voter (provided with your absentee ballot).
+The person helping you must complete the Certification of Person Assisting Mail-in Voter (provided with your mail-in ballot).
 This certification must be returned with your voted ballot.